 - How are you going to handle pressure from your friends?

-- Do you understand the effects of alcohol and marijuana?
+- Do you understand the effects of alcohol and cannabis?

 - Do you know the consequences if you use illegally?